 6. When driving on roads, our scorn for fellow passengers with less luxuries is many a time very obvious.
 We yell and shout at cyclists and riksha- wallas !
 What kind of respect for fellow individual are we observing!

-7. When there is breach of traffic rules, the money collected does not go to the treasury, but goes in the private pockets of
+7. When there is breach of traffic rules, the money collected does not go to the treasury, but goes in the private pockets of the police and their officers!
+Think about the money our treasury is losing!

 8. Over-speeding is a habit with majority of people.
 Honk, honk: is an obsession with us!